julienXX/terminal-notifier/README.markdown

 Specifying this will make it appear as if the notification was send by that application instead, including using its icon.

+Using this option fakes the sender application, so that the notification system will launch that application when the notification is clicked.
+Because of this it is important to note that you cannot combine this with options like `-execute` and `-activate` which depend on the sender of the notification to be ‘terminal-notifier’ to perform its work.

 For information on the `ID` see the `-activate` option.

 -------------------------------------------------------------------------------